ahmedhamdi96/ML4T/README.md

     Amazon's Q3 reports showed an increase in profits, an acceleration in revenue growth, an increase in AWS' operating income, and the success of Alexa-enabled devices.

+## Analysis
+*Under Development, coming soon, hang on and hold tight!*

 ## Software and Libraries
 This project uses the following software and Python libraries: